 TAKE A TOUR AND GET FAMILIAR WITH YOUR SMART PROGRAMMER

 The My Therapy app allows you to manage your stimulation.
-The Clinician app is intended only for clinicians.
-You should not use it.

 Watch the videos below to learn how to use your programmer.
 These quick overviews cover everything you need to know, including how to adjust your stimulation, change programs, and switch therapy sides as directed by your clinician.*